-NOTE: If you are using the Windows Vista system, the operation system may

-Install this driver software anyway.
+NOTE: If you are using the Windows Vista system, the operation system may display the following dialog box to ask you whether to install the software.
+Select Install this driver software anyway.

 7. Once the installation is completed, click Finish.